Kalamazoo College: History

-The first known student of African descent to attend Kalamazoo College was ex-slave Rufus Lewis Perry.
-Perry attended Kalamazoo Theological Seminary from 1860 to 1861, but left before he received a diploma.
-He was ordained a Baptist minister in Ann Arbor in 1861, and later earned a Ph.D. from State University in Louisville, Kentucky.
-Jamaican-born brothers Solomon and John Williamson were the first black graduates from "K," receiving their diplomas in 1911.
-Kalamazoo College also served as a pioneer in coed education, granting its first degree to a woman, Catherine V. Eldred, in 1870.

 In 1877, Kalamazoo College students published the first edition of The Index, a student-run newspaper that continues to publish today.
 The college also publishes The Cauldron, an annual literary-arts journal, and The Passage, an annual compilation of students' work from study abroad.

 Kalamazoo College's reputation was built during the presidency of Weimer Hicks, who served from 1954 to 1971.
 Hicks conceived of the "K Plan" program under which most Kalamazoo students spend at least one term abroad and spend at least one term working in an academic internship.

 On January 3, 2006, Kalamazoo College opened the new Upjohn Library Commons which includes the completely renovated skeleton of the older library, and an extension which adds to its volume capacity.

 A marker designating the college as a Michigan Historic Site was erected in 1983 by the Michigan History Division, Department of State.
 The inscription reads:

 The first classroom building for the Michigan and Huron Institute, now Kalamazoo College, was erected on this site between June and September of 1836.
 The charter bill for the school had been introduced in the Michigan Territorial Legislative Council on January 18, 1833, and signed into law by Governor George B. Porter on April 22, 1833.
 Village pledges supplied funds for the two-story frame classroom structure, which was the start of Michigan’s first church-related college.

 Academics

 Admissions

 Kalamazoo is considered "more selective" by U.S. News & World Report.
 For the Class of 2024 (enrolled fall 2020), Kalamazoo received 3,456 applications and accepted 2,569 (74.3%).
 Of those accepted, 384 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 14.9%.
 Kalamazoo's freshman retention rate is 83%, with 79% going on to graduate within six years.

-Of the 44% of enrolled freshmen in 2020 who submitted SAT scores; the middle 50 percent Composite scores were 1150-1360.
+Of the 44% of enrolled freshmen in 2020 who submitted SAT scores; the middle 50 percent Composite scores were 1150–1360.
 Of the 20% of the incoming freshman class who submitted ACT scores; the middle 50 percent Composite score was between 25 and 30.

 Together with Michigan State University, Michigan Technological University, Wayne State University, Hillsdale College, Calvin University, and Hope College, Kalamazoo College is one of the seven college-sponsors of the National Merit Scholarship Program in the state.
 The college sponsored 2 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 2 first-year students were National Merit Scholars.